idaholab/moose/modules/doc/content/getting_started/installation/install_mambaforge.md

 ## Install Mambaforge3 id=installconda

-Installing Mambaforge3 is straight forward.
-Download, install, and configure.
+Follow the steps below depending on your platform to install mambaforge.
 If you run into issues during these steps, please visit our [troubleshooting guide for Conda](troubleshooting.md#condaissues optional=True).
-This installation guide relies on the utilization of `mamba`, a C-based package manager for Conda that takes advantage of parallelization and is, therefore, considerable faster.
+This installation guide relies on the utilization of `mamba`, an optimized package manager for Conda.

 - +Linux Users:+